Yvonne27Jin/POLI3115/README.md

-# POLI3115

-Report for POLI3115 Politics and public opinion.
-You can read the full version of the proposal [here](https://github.com/Yvonne27Jin/POLI3115/blob/main/Final%20Research%20Proposal.pdf).
+Politics and public opinion.
+You can read the full version of the report [here](https://github.com/Yvonne27Jin/POLI3115/blob/main/Final%20Research%20Proposal.pdf).

 ## Data sources: